 Sensei Alex

-As a child growing up in Brazil, l’d always wanted to learn karate, but my parents enrolled me in swimming instead to help with my Asthma, and karate was put on the backburner.
-Even so, the yearning to learn karate never left me.
-The years quickly passed and before you know it, l had married, migrated to Australia and had kids of my own.
+As a child growing up in Brazil, l had always wanted to learn karate, but my parents enrolled me in swimming to help with my asthma, and karate was put on the backburner.
+Even so, the desire to learn never left me.
+Years passed and before l knew it, l had married, migrated to Australia and had children of my own.

-When my two boys were 5 and 6, we enrolled them into karate at a local karate school.
-Believing l was too old to take up karate l never thought of starting myself.
-That was until one day when l did a trial class.
-From that day forward, l never looked back.
-(I still remember stepping onto the dojo mats for the first time and thinking that finally l was going to fulfil a dream of mine.)
+When my two boys were 5 and 6, we enrolled them into karate at a local karate school. l believed l was too old to start, so l never considered joining – until the day l tried a trial class.
+From that moment, l never looked back.
+I still remember stepping onto the dojo mats for the first time and thinking, finally, l was going to fulfil a dream of mine.
 I realised that l wasn’t too old to have a go after all.

 Train hard to be your best